|

 As soon as the output voltage level is lower than its input the PS

 Protector turns the MOSFET on to allow normal current flow again.
+A second function of the PS Protector family is to allow

 multiple power supplies or battery supplies to power a load or for